Sinba7/Metrics-for-Cluster/README.md

 # Metrics-for-Cluster
-Try to evaluate cluster results without the ground true label.
+Try to evaluate cluster results and get mroe insights without the ground true label.